Shandao: Meditation and recitation

 However, Shandao clearly sees the vocal nianfo as the best practice since it is accessible to all, as he writes in his Verses in Praise for Rebirth in the Pure Land:Because sentient beings are burdened with weighty obstacles: their conscious worlds are limited; their minds are coarse; their senses are disturbed and their spirits are frivolous.
 Thus, meditation is difficult to observe.
 Therefore, the Great Sage compassionately urged them to chant the name exclusively.
 Precisely because chanting the name is easy, they can do so continuously and attain birth in the Pure Land.In commenting on the Contemplation Sutra, after admitting that the sutra teaches both meditation and recitation, Shandao writes: "if we see [the sutra] from the standpoint of the intention of the essential vow of Buddha Amitabha, we realize that the purpose of the text is to make all sentient beings single-heartedly and exclusively chant the name of Buddha Amitabha."
 Furthermore, in commenting on the last lines of the sutra, in which Shakyamuni says to Ananda "You must uphold these words.
 To uphold them is to uphold the name of Amida Buddha," Shandao writes:Although this sutra has carefully expounded the thirteen visualizations of the Pure Land and the nine levels of practice proper for the nine levels of beings, its most important explanation is reserved for the last lines of this sutra.
 It concerns the very heart of Amida Buddha's vow; that one must recite the name, the nianfo.
 (T. 365, 12:346b)Thus, Shandao clearly elevates the vocal nianfo as the supreme practice over all others.
 According to Atone, Shandao's promotion of the chanting of nianfo as a practice that was superior to meditation was a major innovation in the history of East Asian Buddhism.

+Regarding the practical concerns, Shandao recommends vocal nianfo to all people alongside auxiliary practices like reciting the short Amitabha Sutra.
+Shandao also recommended extensive recitation.
+In his Liturgical Hymns, Shandao recommends that his disciples recite the Name and read the Amitabha Sutra "several tens of thousands of times."
+Likewise in the Method of Contemplation and the Five Conditions, Shandao suggests a daily practice of fifteen readings of the shorter sutra and 10,000 recitations of the Buddha's Name.
+He also says that those who can recite more, such as 30,000 to 100,000 times, will be reborn in the highest rebirth grade of the Pure Land.
+In the postface to the commentary to the Contemplation Sutra, Shandao reports that he would recite the Name up to 30,000 times daily.